Feat-FeAR/logSpace/content/docs/setups/hugo.md

 __PS__ as CLI instead of __WSL__, since with my _ManjaroWSL2_ the change detector for site real-time rendering never worked well.

+Throughout this tutorial, the working directory `.` will represent the _site root directory_.

 ## Prerequisites